 Students choose the company on which they make a stock recommendation (long or short) in consultation with the portfolio managers and the instructor.
 Attachment II provides guidelines and requirements for the stock pitches.
-In addition, all past pitches made to the Practicum are posted on the Blackboard website and students may refer to these for examples.
-The pitch report, including a spreadsheet valuation model, must be emailed to all class members (this can be accomplished through the Blackboard website with Communication - Send Email - All Users) by 9:00 AM on the Monday before the Wednesday presentation.
+In addition, all past pitches made to the Practicum are available on the AMP Dropbox site and students may refer to these for examples.
+The pitch report, including a spreadsheet valuation model, must be placed in the AMP I and IV Dropbox site by 9:00 AM on the Monday before the Wednesday presentation.
 All students are expected to read the report and study the spreadsheet model before class.
 The report must contain all of the substantive information and analyses for the stock pitch.
 The second component of the analysis is a set of power point slides for presentation to the class.
 Because the students will have read the report before class, the purpose of the power point slides is not to educate the audience of potential investors but rather to emphasize the main points and the recommendations from the written report.
-The power point presentation must be emailed to all class members (using the Blackboard procedure) by 3 pm on the day of the presentation.
+The power point presentation must be placed in the AMP I and IV Dropbox by 3 pm on the day of the presentation.

 If the report is submitted late, 5 points (out of a 100) will be deducted for each 24 hour period (or portion thereof) it is late.
+For late submissions, the student MUST email the class when the report is available on Dropbox.

-The analysts will have a maximum of 10 minutes to make the pitch followed by a maximum of 15 minutes of questions from the class.
+The analysts will have a maximum of 5 minutes to make the pitch followed by a maximum of 15 minutes of questions from the class.
 The point of view in asking questions should be that of an investment committee analyzing a potential investment.

-Analysts will receive additional points for their pitch if one or more portfolios take a position (long or short) in the pitched name.
+Analysts will receive "extra" points for their pitch if one or more portfolios take a position (long or short) in the pitched name.
 The size of the position will influence the number of additional points received.
 This "carrot" is intended to encourage analysts to pitch stocks that PMs are likely to take positions in.